pomsky-lang/pomsky-vscode/README.md

 </div>

 The official extension for the [Pomsky](https://pomsky-lang.org) regular expression language.
-It is still in development and incomplete; expect some bugs.
+It is still in development and lacks some features.

 ## Features